Apply to SKILL

 Steps to Apply to SKILL

-- Please download this application and return it to firstname.lastname@example.org; the application reserves the student's place in the program or on the wait list.
+- Please click here to complete the application; the application reserves the student's place in the program or on the wait list.

 - Upon receipt of the application, the Program Director will email the student and parents/guardians intake paperwork, as well as to set up the intake interview.